 The ensuite boasts beautiful floor-to-ceiling ceramic tiles, including a herringbone pattern covering the whole back of the shower.
 Paired with a massive mirror and LED lighting behind the vanities for a flattering, soft glow, this is a chic bathroom fit for Pinterest!

 A laundry room (located in the garage in the original Awakeri design) was moved into the main part of the house and designed to appear as a cupboard at first glance.
 Open the door, and you have a purpose-built room with benchtop, under-bench washer and dryer, and custom cabinetry throughout.

 Long, narrow windows in the central living area let light stream in – and speak to the rectangles seen throughout the home’s design.
 Its layout is angled to capture both westerly and northerly sun during the day.
 This is a house of bright, sunny living.

 The attention to detail poured into the design goes right down to its colour choices.

 “We worked with our colour consultants to make sure we didn’t replicate what other people were doing.
 You walk in, and you can see and feel the difference!” says Michael.

 Picture: black-and-white wallpaper with birch trees in the hallway.
 The main doors to each bedroom are painted a different colour to the wardrobes – the latter being white, the former greige.

 Dark, chunky timber and white cabinetry are key features of the designer kitchen, paired with a lighter Forte timber flooring throughout for contrast.
 A stylish stone benchtop extends up the backsplash too, to tie the room together and create “cohesion” through the cooking space.

 Want to see what’s possible for your very own Landmark?
-Stop by the stunning Landmark Homes South Auckland & Franklin showhome and see for yourself!
+Contact the Landmark Homes Auckland - South & Franklin team now!